mvrck19/task_scheduling_simulation/notes.md

 doing
 ---
+- make the assign method account for dependancy execution times
-- assign method accounts for communication costs, if it doesnt create the mechanism for it
+- make the assign method account for communication costs, with the transfer_time() method

 future
 ---